ataousCode/anor-booking/app-info/event-app.md

-5. **Dashboards**
+5. **Dashboards Admin dashboard to manage everything from categories events users and so on
 1. Admin dashboard with comprehensive analytics
 2. Organizer dashboard for event management
 3. User profile and ticket management

 ## Integration

-The frontend and backend are connected through RESTful APIs, with proper error handling and state management using Redux.
+The frontend and backend are connected through Powerful strong secured RESTful APIs, with proper error handling and state management using GetX.
 The application includes:

-1. **Redux Store**
+1. **GetX**

 1. Authentication state
 2. Event state